FasterXML/jackson-jr/jr-annotation-support/README.md

 `JacksonJrExtension`), registering of which allows use of some of [Core Jackson Annotations](../../../../jackson-annotations) with Jackson jr.

+### Status

+Added in Jackson 2.11 (to be released in Feb/March 2020), considered experimental until following minor version.

 ### Usage

 To be able to use supported annotations, you need to register extension like so: